neuralsandwich/Git-tutorial/tutorial.md

     Initial commit
 ```

-Lets create some more commits so we can see how git log really works.
+Let's create some more commits so we can see what `git log` looks like when
+populated with more than one commit.

 ```
 echo "foobar" > foobar.txt